 Just the idea of studying blood can make most people queasy.
-This week, we tried to focus on the important role of blood to our bodies with different hands-on activities to take some of the gross factors out.
+This week, we tried to focus on the important role of blood to our bodies with different hands-on blood activities for kids.

 One activity my daughter’s co-op class did with this study was to make their own fake blood.
 OK.
 I admit.
 This does sound pretty gross, but the kids loved it!
 Here a pretty life-like fake blood recipe you can try at home.